Analog Inputs - Software

 It is often more convenient to use the Analog Potentiometers wrapper class than to use AnalogInput directly, as it supports scaling to meaningful units.

-Support for reading the voltages on the FPGA analog inputs is provided through the AnalogInput class (Java, C++).
+Support for reading the voltages on the Smart I/O ports is provided through the AnalogInput class (Java, C++).

 Initializing an AnalogInput